mpycroft/dotfiles/README.md

 # dotfiles

-A collection of configuration dotfiles
+A collection of configuration dotfiles managed by [Chezmoi](https://www.chezmoi.io)